 Its Billy’s second winter spent in Hawkins.
 He’s not used to the cold winds and snow storms, he hates that he has to wear actual clothes even in the house, and he hasn’t been outside the walls of the home in a while.
 He actually kind of wishes school wasn’t out for break so he would have an excuse to leave the premises, but the only excuse he really has is to go to town to buy himself more cigarettes or take his opportunities to get groceries for Susan.
 He doesn’t mind going to town, especially if it means he can get away from Neil, but he wishes there were more to do in the shithole town of Hawkins, Indiana.

-Billy had been thinking about getting a job, and it just to leave the house, but to actually help with bills and other things that the family will need soon.
+Billy had been thinking about getting a job, and not just to leave the house, but to actually help with bills and other things that the family will need soon.
 Neil’s had to take extra shifts to have a bigger paycheck since Susan quit her job, and while Billy doesn’t want to work with his dad, if it’ll help with their money situation, he’ll do what’s necessary.
 All the older man can grumble about it how things have gone down the shitter, that everything is way worse than it was in California, except this time, it isn’t Billy who has screwed everything up.

 Neil’s the only person that’s not trying to make the best of the situation.